West Vail Curbside Compost Pilot Program Needs YOU

 - All compost (food waste, yard waste, etc.) must be placed on the curbside or identified pick up location ONLY on the morning of collection no later than 8 am.

-The program will be open to West Vail residents who live along the valley floor throughout West Vail from Sandstone to Arosa Dr. on North Side, Intermountain to Matterhorn Neighborhood on South side.
+If it continues in West Vail, the program will be open to West Vail residents who live along the valley floor throughout West Vail from Sandstone to Arosa Dr. on North Side, Intermountain to Matterhorn Neighborhood on South side.
 West Vail neighborhoods above the valley floor (i.e. Potato Patch) will be considered on a case by case basis.
+Program boundaries in East Vail will be determined when enough residents show interest.

 Applicants must live in participating West Vail neighorhoods full time with their Vail address as their primary residence.
 Year-round residents will be prioritized for participation.

 Additional financial support is available for income-qualified residents.
-Please contact Beth Markham, environmental sustainability coordinator at firstname.lastname@example.org or 970-479-2333 for more information.
+Please contact Beth Markham, environmental sustainability manager at email@example.com or 970-479-2333 for more information.

 - About 37% of Vail’s waste that is sent to the landfill could be composted.